+Are you looking for a way to clear cache on Edge ?
 When you browse the internet and visit websites, Cache and Cookies automatically get created in the background and gets stored in the hard disk.
 This happens with all browsers, and in a way, this process is helpful as it makes loading previously visited faster the second time.
 However, the caches and cookies come with a few limitations, and one of them prevents you from loading new content on the webpage.
-The best possible solution is to do a bit of manual maintenance of your browser and clear cache and cookies.
-This article will teach you to clear cache in edge browser.
+The best possible solution is to regularly clear cache and cookies.
+This article will teach you to clear cache in Edge browser.

 How To Clear Cache In Edge Browser?